vivek-gurumoorthy/bikesharing/README.md

 ## Results
 ### Trip Duration
 <img width="972" alt="Screen Shot 2022-10-20 at 9 45 45 AM" src="https://user-images.githubusercontent.com/108832056/196965903-5ec22268-d3a9-403f-9f57-a19722639f20.png">
+This demonstrates the typical duration of most recorded bikerides.
+Clearly, almost all of the bikerides are less than 1 hour in duration.
+Most rides are less than 20 minutes length as shown by the drastic peak that occurs before the 20 minute trip duration mark.
 <img width="979" alt="Screen Shot 2022-10-20 at 9 46 04 AM" src="https://user-images.githubusercontent.com/108832056/196965987-60ba5925-3cef-4818-bd38-61b7d1267838.png">
+From this visual, it does not appear that any gender rides the Citibikes for a clearly longer or shorter time.
+All three lines, male, female, and unknown gender, exhibit a peak similar to that of the peak indicated by the combined graph mentioned previously.
+Male users seem to make up the largest proportion of all rides, however, when compared to female users and those of unknown gender.

 ### Trips by Day of Week and Hour
 <img width="1012" alt="Screen Shot 2022-10-20 at 9 46 18 AM" src="https://user-images.githubusercontent.com/108832056/196966042-77bd8679-89ce-460f-80ec-29d085f12f64.png">